🚧 App in Alpha. Features subject to change/break without notice.

 Critically, canonical links have two use cases in Kireji:

-- Any anchor links inside Kireji web apps (including any sitemap) will get indexed by search engines and become exteral links, so we don't want to see this anywhere in the web app's source code:
+• Any anchor links inside Kireji web apps (including any sitemap) will get indexed by search engines and become external links, so we don't want to see this anywhere in the web app's source code:

 <a href="https://example.com/1.0.0/4gw5-g5wnzzw35h4g">Click here</a>